Test ID: CHSBP Chronic Hepatitis Profile (Type B), Serum

 Testing Algorithm

-If hepatitis B surface antigen (HBsAg) is reactive, then HBsAg confirmation will be performed at an additional charge.
+If the hepatitis B surface antigen (HBsAg) result is reactive, then HBsAg confirmation will be performed at an additional charge.

 Specimen Type